webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 ---

 ### Defining a schema

+A marshmallow **schema** is used to:

+- Validate input data.
+- Deserialize input data to application-level objects.
+- Serialize application-level objects to primitive Python types.

 Within the `lib` directory, you'll find the file `serialize.py` that defines a simple `Dog` class .
 We will refer to a class that defines the structure of an